 All bachelor students spend an exchange semester at one of our partner universities.
 Master students in the standard track have the opportunity to spend their third semester abroad.
 Enrolled as a full-time student at the host university, you will acquire first-hand insights into new cultures and countries and have unique experiences.

-We have gathered the information before, during and after the semester abroad incl. all processes, FAQ, and deadlines in our Study Abroad Guide
+Check our comprehensive guide book.
+There we have gathered information for before, during and after the semester abroad incl. all processes, FAQ, and deadlines.

 Facts on the semester abroad